jonnydgreen/event-management-service/docs/design.md

           example: 922fc335-171f-4109-b2b0-5f1826cee53b
       # Notes on design:
       # - I would also implement a forbidden response here because only certain users
-      #   should be able to create events but I have left this out in the interests of time.
+      #   should be able to hold event seats but I have left this out in the interests of time.
       # - To clean things up and also reuse, I could create a series of response refs but
       #   have kept them explicitly defined for the time being
       responses: